Week 14 takeaways: Danger zone for Redskins and Panthers?

-Miami pulled off a miracle against the Patriots.
-Kansas City needed overtime to take down the Ravens.
+Miami pulled off a miracle against New England.
+Kansas City needed overtime to take down Baltimore.
+Dallas outlasted Philadelphia, while Pittsburgh was shocked in Oakland.
 And bad losses for the Panthers and Redskins have both teams nearly out of the playoff picture.

 All that and more in Week 14's biggest takeaways from NFL Nation.